Montana lawmakers hear bill that would prevent minors from attending drag events

-HELENA — On Thursday morning, the House Judiciary Committee held a hearing on a bill intended to keep minors from attending drag shows.
+HELENA - The House Judiciary Committee held a hearing on a bill intended to keep minors from attending drag shows on Thursday.
 It’s one of several bills up for consideration this week that could affect members of Montana’s LGBTQ community.

 House Bill 359, sponsored by Republican Rep. Braxton Mitchell, R-Columbia Falls, would prohibit drag performances that “appeal to a prurient interest” at public schools and libraries, and it would designate businesses that host those performances and serve alcohol as “sexually-oriented businesses” that could not admit minors.